tingshengtan/DeepLearningForImageCaptioning/README.md

 ## Code References

 Our codes have been built on top of the [Edinburgh Machine Learning Practical course repository](https://github.com/CSTR-Edinburgh/mlpractical/tree/mlp2019-20/mlp_cluster_tutorial) and an [image captioning tutorial](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning).
-The highlight of this project is our implementation of the TPGN language model.
+The highlight of this project in terms of codes is our implementation of the TPGN language model.